Basic Sciences Definitions

 gauge pressurePressure difference to atmospheric pressure.

-Dopler effectApparent change in freequency of wave when there is relative movement of the source towards or away from the observer.
+Doppler effectApparent change in frequency of wave when there is relative movement of the source towards or away from the observer.

 Statistics